dunderhay/entraspray/README.md

   --verbose    : Show invalid password attempts.
   --force      : Force the spray to continue even if multiple account lockouts are detected.
   --debug      : Show web request and response.
+  --proxy      : Specify a proxy host to send all traffic through.
 ```

 # Acknowledgements